Local Search For SMT On Linear and Multilinear Real Arithmetic: Experiments

 \end{itemize}

 {\bf Experiment Setup: } All experiments are carried out on a server with AMD EPYC 7763 64-Core 2.45GHz and 2048G RAM under the system Ubuntu 20.04.4.
-Each solver is executed one run with a cutoff time of 1200 seconds (as in the SMT-COMP) for each instance in both benchmarks, as they contain sufficient instances.
+Each solver is executed once with a cutoff time of 1200 seconds (as in the SMT-COMP) for each instance in both benchmark sets, as they contain sufficient instances (1044 for SMTLIB-LRA and 979 for SMTLIB-MRA).
 We compare the number of instances where an algorithm finds a model (``\#solved''), as well as the run time.
-The bold value in table emphasizes the solver with greatest ``\#solved''.
+Bold values in table emphasize the solver with greatest ``\#solved''.